Rhode Island Hospital Injury Control COBRE Funding Opportunity Fall 2024

 • Align with the COBRE’s focus on injury control (injury prevention, optimal treatment or novel treatment of injury, rehabilitation of injury) and candidates with interest and/or experience in digital innovation and/or research to practice and policy.

-• Applicants is Rhode Island Hospital based faculty.
+• Rhode Island Hospital based faculty.

 • Employ the use of COBRE Core services.